About Amanda Anderson, MPA, MSN, RN

 Tonight, Leo is stable, but this hasn’t always been the case; I’ve known him since the beginning, months and months ago.
 A long and nasty alcohol addiction led to a bad case of pancreatitis and multiple interventions to save his life.
 The saving is what I’m most familiar with—the sedated, unstable, intubated, tenuous Leo, not this chatty, relaxed, stable Leo.

 Leo is my only patient tonight, a rarity in a busy urban hospital.
 The unit is empty and slow, not much care to give, nothing requiring immediate attention.
-So, I sit with him and talk […]
+So, I sit with him […]

 A Hurricane Sandy Bed Bath